Déjà-Vu (Will album)

 Déjà-Vu is a compilation album by Will, released on February 15, 2000 by COP International.
 It comprises most of the band's previously released output, with the exceptions of the tracks "New Mass" from Pearl of Great Price and "Father Forgive" from Word•Flesh•Stone.
-The album peaked at #26 on the CMJ RPM Charts in the U.S.
+The album peaked at No. 26 on the CMJ RPM Charts in the U.S.

 Track listing

 Personnel

 Adapted from the Déjà-Vu liner notes.